Prosecution rests in Trump hush money trial, after former fixer Cohen is grilled

 Reps.
 Byron Donalds and Cory Mills of Florida attended earlier in the week.

-The post Prosecution rests in Trump hush money trial, after former fixer Cohen is grilled appeared first on Minnesota Reformer.
+The post Prosecution rests in Trump hush money trial, after former fixer Cohen is grilled appeared first on Maine Morning Star.